 As well as helping with emotional pain, there is some research that indicates that Pranayama, Yogic breathing, greatly helps with experience and perception of physical pain.
 People who practice breath-focused Yoga have been shown to have less experience of pain.
 This can be a tremendous help if you are in recovery from opioid addiction.

 5. Breath improves sleep.

 The deep breaths calm the nervous system, allowing your whole being to relax.
-If your body is tense than sleep in unlikely.
+If your body is tense, then sleep is unlikely.
 A tense body produces a tense mind, and vice versa.
-The relaxation produced by the deep breathing might be all that you need to slip into restful sleep.
+The relaxation produced by deep breathing might be all that you need to slip into restful sleep.

 By focusing your mind on your breath, you are distracting it from all the worry thoughts that might be preventing you from being able to sleep.
 When your mind is whirling, it is impossible to relax and sleep well.